-This scam tugs at the heartstrings of seniors who have grandchildren.
+This scam tugs at the heartstrings of seniors with grandchildren.

-Pitch- The caller identifies himself as your grandchild and states they have been arrested in another country and need money wired immediately, and please don’t tell mom or dad, since this will upset them.
+Pitch: The caller identifies themselves as your grandchild and states that they have been arrested in another country and need money wired immediately for their bail and to please not tell mom or dad, since this will upset them.

-Result: You wire the money, only to find out that your grandchild is safe.
+Result: You wire money only to find out later that your grandchild is safe.

-How to avoid this scam- Tell your family to not post travel plans online.
+How to avoid this scam: Tell your family to not post travel plans online.
 Con artists can use online information to contact family members.
 Don’t trust caller ID.
 Con artists can disguise the number that appears on the caller ID with a practice called “spoofing.”
 If you get a call from your “grandchild” asking for bail money, ask for the name of the bond company and call them directly to verify its truth.
 You can also contact the family of the grandchild to confirm that they are in fact traveling.

 When in doubt, ask callers questions that only your real family member would know the answer to or create a code word that only family members know to use in the case of an emergency.

 This scam is very similar to the sweepstakes scam with a slight variation.
-The scam begins with a telephone call from area code 876, congratulating the consumer on winning the Jamaican, Mexican or some other foreign country Lottery.
+The scam begins with a telephone call congratulating the consumer on winning the Jamaican, Mexican or some other foreign country Lottery.
 Once the caller convinces the consumer of their new-found wealth, the only thing left to do is claim the jackpot.
 To do this, the consumer is told they have to send money to cover fees and taxes associated with their winnings.

 Pitch: Congratulations!
 You have just won the lottery!
-But don’t tell your family or friends because they might want to take some of your money.
+Don’t tell your family or friends because they might want to take some of your money.

-Result: You wire money to the scammer so you can claim your prize and then you never hear from them again.
-Or they keep calling you and saying that the fees have increased and you need to wire just a little more money to secure your winnings.
+Result: You wire money to the scammer to claim your prize and never hear from them again or they continue calling you stating that the fees have increased and you need to wire just a little more money to secure your winnings.

-How to avoid this scam- Look at the clues: you will not legitimately win a lottery you did not enter, and there is no Jamaican Lottery.
-If you hear you have won a “free gift,” vacation or prize, say “No thank you,” and hang up the phone.
+How to avoid this scam: You can’t legitimately win a lottery that you have not entered.
+If you hear you have won a free gift, vacation or prize, simply say “No thank you,” and hang up the phone.

-Whether it’s a secret shopper scheme, work-from-home scam, or a phony offer of employment, job-related scams are the worst because they can dash your hopes and steal your money or your identity.
-It’s easy for scammers to create email, websites and online “job applications” that look very professional.
+Whether it’s a secret shopper scheme, work-from-home scam, or a phony offer of employment, job-related scams can not only dash your hopes, but also steal your money or your identity.
+It’s easy for scammers to create false email addresses, websites and online “job applications” that seem very professional.

-Email Pitch: You get an email that looks professional.
-Their website looks professional.
-You even have a telephone interview.
+Email Pitch: You get an email that looks professional, the website looks professional, and you even have a telephone interview.
 Then they inform you that you have got the job!
 They will then ask you to fill out an online form.

-Result: The scammer will now have all of the information needed to commit identity theft and steal your money.
+Result: The scammer will now have all of the information needed to commit identity theft and steal your hard-earned money.

-How to avoid this scam- Be cautious of anyone who wants to interview you only over the phone, who asks you to wire money for any reason, or who asks you to fill out an online application or credit report that asks for sensitive personal data like your Social Security or bank account number.
-And be especially cautious of offers that claim you can make big money with no experience necessary.
-Those kinds of jobs just aren’t out there.
+How to avoid this scam: Be cautious of those who wish to interview you only over the phone, who ask you to wire money for any reason, or who ask you to fill out an online application or credit report asking for sensitive/personal data like your Social Security or bank account number.
+Be especially cautious of offers that claim you can make big or quick money with no experience necessary.

-Look out for home improvement contractors who leave your home worse than they found it.
-They usually knock on your door with a story or a deal – the roofer who can spot some missing shingles on your roof, the paver with some leftover asphalt who can give you a great deal on driveway resealing or some similar claim.
+This scam typically starts with a knock on your door with a story or a deal – the roofer who can spot some missing shingles on your roof, the paver with some leftover asphalt who can give you a great deal on driveway resealing or some similar claim.
 These contractors will continually move around to avoid contact with law enforcement and past customers.